-There is no registration or sign-up required to attend Masses at St. Patrick's Parish.
+Registration or sign-up is not required to attend Masses at St. Patrick's Parish.
 It is first-come-first serve until we meet our capacity.
 Pew and floor markings are provided for safe social distancing.

 FACE COVERINGS (MASKS) ARE REQUIRED.